 Native speakers 360,000.
 Icelandic is the main language in Iceland.
-It is the official language and almost everything in Iceland takes place in Icelandic.
-Icelandic is taught in school, the news is told in Icelandic, newspapers are in Icelandic and the Senate takes place in Icelandic.
-Icelandic is the most similar language to the old Norse-language as it has been the least influenced by neighboring countries and visitors.
-At least until now.
+It is the official language and as you can expect, everything on Iceland takes place using the Icelandic language.
+Icelandic are taught in schools, the news radio is Icelandic, newspapers are in Icelandic and the Senate uses Icelandic.
+And it is the most similar language to the older Norse-language, because it has been the one, least influenced by neighboring countries and island visitors.
+At least up until now.

 In the digital age, we live in there has been a slight change.
 First, when television came onto the scene it was easy to control it and uphold language purism to a certain degree.
 The material was made in Icelandic and the rest had subtitles.
 Children’s programs were even dubbed.
 But with the newfound Youtube, Netflix and other platforms, people and children can more easily find entertainment in English and without any traces, dubbing or subtitles to remind them of the mother tongue.
 This is worrying for a small nation speaking such a rare language.
 There is a great shortage of proper Icelandic language in the digital world and that is a fact.
 This has also caused us to adopt more foreign words without a proper translation.

 Read more here: https://adventures.is/blog/the-icelandic-language/